Michael-Nwachukwu/pancakeswap-IFOPool-smart-contract-Reviews/README.md

   function deposit(uint256 _amount) external whenNotPaused notContract
 ```

-- Deposits funds into the Cake Vault.
+* Deposits funds into the Cake Vault.
-- Only possible when contract not paused as a result of the whenNotPaused modifier.
+* Only possible when contract not paused as a result of the whenNotPaused modifier.
-- Only callable by EOAs and not contracts
+* Only callable by EOAs and not contracts
 * param - `_amount`: number of tokens to deposit (in CAKE)

-Process Flow:
+* Emits the Deposit event

 The deposit function first validates the amount to be deposited.
 It then calculates the current pool balance and transfers the tokens from the user.
 The function also calculates the shares as follows: